-1. Introduction
+2. Introduction

-1.1 Background
+2.1 Background

-The Kerosene Vale Ash Repository (KVAR) is owned and operated by EnergyAustralia NSW, formerly Delta Electricity, and is located approximately 2.5 kilometres north-east of Wallerawang Power Station and approximately 10 kilometres north-west of the city of Lithgow, which is 150 kilometres west of Sydney (Figure 1).
+The Kerosene Vale Ash Repository (KVAR) is owned and operated by EnergyAustralia NSW and is located approximately 2.5 kilometres north-east of Wallerawang Power Station and approximately 10 kilometres northwest of the city of Lithgow, which is 150 kilometres west of Sydney (Figure 1).
 KVAR is situated in the centre of the Sawyers Swamp Creek (SSC) catchment, and receives significant runoff from the surrounding areas.